 Another one big plus from this experience is that I’ve got one hell of a sobriety date, instead of some obscure date in August no one gives a fuck about.
 Next New Year’s Eve, I’ll be celebrating both the end of a calendar year and a year drinking cola through a straw on Saturday evenings instead of playing air guitar to eighties hair metal.
 But I’m getting ahead of myself—I’m only six days in.

 There’s a shitload of bullets to dodge before I get there.

 This shit’s going to be like Nam, but I’m getting looking forward to it nonetheless.
 Happy New Year.

 Thanks for reading!
-Don’t forget to follow Hilariously Sober by filling out the form at the top-right corner of the webpage.
-And if this post made you laugh out loud at least three times, don’t forget to feel mildly obligated to share this post with your friends on social media.
+Don’t forget to follow Hilariously Sober.
+And if you laughed out loud at least three times, don’t forget to feel mildly obligated to share this blog post with your friends on social media.

 You can check out my works of fiction here, if you like comedic mysteries and own a sense of humor.